insideclojure/insideclojure.github.io/_posts/2015-01-27-clojure-tips-contains.md

         (recur (next coll) val))))
 {% endhighlight %}

-We could also envision this in terms of reduce (since we can more efficiently apply reduce in some cases):
+We could also envision this in terms of reduce (since we can more efficiently apply reduce on some input collections):

 {% highlight clojure %}
 (defn contains-val?